k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

    1. Linux: root or sudo access granting you administrative rights
    2. Windows: you need administrator rights on your machine

 4. The Docker Compose Runtime for Fabric Services requires Linux.
 You can also use Microsoft Windows if you use the Windows Subsystem for Linux (WSL) in conjunction with a Linux distribution.
-Instructions are provided in the document’s Windows section.
+Instructions are provided in this article’s `Docker and Docker Compose Installation` section.
 5. You need to install the Docker Compose Plugin.
 Please note that if you install Docker Desktop, Docker Compose is bundled.
 See https://docs.docker.com/compose/install/.
 Please use the native Docker Compose plugin and not the Python-based docker-compose utility.

 ### K2view Software